 This topic is intended for administrators and developers with administration access rights in Episerver.

 Content in Episerver can be page and block types, folders, or media files such as images and documents.
-Content can also be products in a product catalog in Episerver Commerce.
+Content also can be products in a product catalog in Episerver Commerce.

 Content types and properties

 Page and block types contain the properties where editors enter information, such as a link to an image on a web page.